 - (Also, read about CDCR officials touring prisons in Ukraine.)

 How Norway changed

 Norway’s prison model, thriving at a reported recidivism rate of 20 percent, wasn’t built overnight.
-Advocates point to demands by the Norwegian Parliament that authorized a shift to rehabilitation and humanistic practices in the late 1990s.
+Advocates point to demands by the Norwegian Parliament in the 1990s authorizing a shift to rehabilitation and humanistic practices.

 Over time, accompanied by changes in sentencing laws, massive changes to all aspects of the correctional system began to take hold.

 Those changes go far beyond the supportive housing units with private restrooms, couches, stocked kitchen units or even small forests in recreational yards that keep offenders connected to the world around them.